Haroenv/ccna/index.md

 ## RIP between networks with no subinterfaces

-If you want to make sure networks can communicate with eachother you'll have to configure RIP.
-For more info over RIP (http://www.9tut.com/rip-routing-protocol-tutorial)
+If you want to make sure networks can communicate with eachother you'll have to configure RIP. [^2]

 Going into RIP stance on router  | `router rip` Choicing RIP version | `version 2`